eulenfunk/packages/gluon-weeklyreboot/README.md

 PACKAGES_EULENFUNK_BRANCH=chaos-calmer<br>

-With this in your "modules" done you can add the package *gluon-weeklyreboot* to your site.mk
+With this in your "modules" done you can add the package *gluon-weeklyreboot* to your site.mk (/*missing/* has to be replayed by the github-commit-ID of the version you want to use, you have to pick it manually.)

 This branch of the skript contains the weeklyreboot version for the current gluon release 2016.1, based on openwrt chaos-calmer.